hbradley7000/nhl-game-outcome-analysis/README.md

 - Visualize and interpret model results

 ## Dataset

-The data comes from the **NHL Game Data** dataset available on Kaggle.
+The data comes from the [NHL Game Data dataset on Kaggle](https://www.kaggle.com/datasets/martinellis/nhl-game-data/data).

 The project combines information from: